Details about SIGNED ARTHUR MURRAY How to Become a Good Dancer PAPER FOOTPRINTS INCLUDED 1938See original listing

 SIGNED by AUTHOR?
 YES

 TRUE First Edition and First Printing?
 This is the third printing of the first edition.

 (Be wary of books offered as First Editions.
 Ask the seller if the book meets the strict "Guide to Identification of First Editions" criteria.)

 Very Good - Small signs of wear.

 Good - Average used book.

-DUST JACKET CONDITION: Good Minus, please
+DUST JACKET CONDITION: Good Minus, please see photographs.

 PRICE-CLIPPED DUST JACKET?
 Not price-clipped.